ImperatorLang/basic-smart-contracts/doc/deploy-if-lovelace-paid.md

 # If Lovelace Paid Minting Policy
-The `IfLovelacePaidMintingPolicy` only accepts minting of tokens for transactions that pay an amount of lovelaces to a defined wallet.
+The `IfLovelacePaidMintingPolicy` checks if a certain amount of lovelace is paid to a particular wallet before allowing to mint any tokens.

-Warning: A future version will also check that the amount is enough according to the number of tokens minted.
-Today the amount is a simple “minimum fee” to allow minting.
-There is no limitation on the number of tokens minted, so users can request as many as they want.
+The contract also checks that the amount is enough according to the number of tokens minted.
+The provided fee is the cost for each token to mint, so if the transaction mints 3 tokens, the cost is also 3 times the fee.
-A near future update to this contract will enforce the minumum amount as the fee for a specific amount of tokens minted.

 ## Prerequisites
 - Plutus and nix-shell installed on your computer according to [instructions](installing-plutus.md)